 - Register your domain for CalNet authentication

-- Request a DNS change for your domain(s) by filling out the NetReg Offsite Hosting form
+- Request a DNS change for your domain(s) by filling out the Socreg Offsite Hosting form

 - Add your domain(s) to the live environment on your Pantheon dashboard and allow HTTPS to provision (this can take up to an hour)

-You must agree to all of the terms of service on the "Upgrade to Paid Plan" form
+Agree to the Terms of Service on the "Upgrade to Paid Plan" Form